nazare-code/coin-price-getter/README.md

 ## Usage

 You can specify currency or frequency using ENV variables.
-Note: default settings are LTC market [from TO] and 5 seconds.
+Note: default settings are BTC-LTC market [from TO] and 5 seconds.

 For example, you can get Ethereum price every 3 seconds:

-$ COIN=ETH FREQ=3 node index.js
+$ COIN=BTC-ETH FREQ=3 node index.js